nxbyte/Verilog-Projects/Project 2 – Combinational Logic/four_bit_look_ahead_adder/README.md

 ## Objective

-This 4-bit look ahead adder is an improved implementation of a 4-bit ripple adder by eliminating the propagation delay found in the ripple 4-bit adder.
-For each output, this implementation computes each previous carry simultaneously instead of waiting for the previous adder block to yield a carry.
-In this adder, the first carry bit is set to zero and simplified the logic because there was no initial carry bit as the input.
-While this implementation uses more gates and more complex logic to accomplish the same task as the ripple adder, this implementation would add two 4-bit numbers faster than the ripple version.
+This 4-bit look ahead adder is an improved implementation of a 4-bit ripple adder by eliminating the propagation delay found in the 4-bit ripple adder.
+For each output, this implementation computes each previous carry simultaneously instead of waiting for the previous adder module to yield a carry.
+In this adder, the first carry bit is set to zero and simplifies the logic because there is no initial carry bit as the input.
+While this implementation uses more gates and more complex logic to accomplish the same task as the ripple adder, this implementation would add two 4-bit numbers much faster than the 4-bit ripple adder.

 ## Waveforms